1971 to 1980

 The American College of Surgeons (ACS) becomes a sponsoring organization of the JRC-PA and publishes “Essentials of an Approved Educational Program for the Surgeon’s Assistant.”

 The National Board of Medical Examiners (NBME) administers the first certifying examination for Assistants to the Primary Care Physician to 880 candidates, 10% of whom are graduates of nurse practitioner programs.
 The exam consists of multiple-choice questions and patient management problems using latent image technology to expose pertinent information.

 A highly influential Conference which addressed important policy issues for the emerging field of mid-level practitioners is sponsored by the Macy Foundation of New York.
 The results were published as a book entitled, Intermediate-Level Health Practitioners, edited by Lippard and Purcell for the Josiah Macy, Jr. Foundation.

-Harold Sox, MD, and Richard Tompkins, MD, publish a landmark paper in the New England Journal of Medicine (288:818-24) entitled, The Training of Physician's Assistants: The Use of the Clinical Algorithm System for Patient Care, Audit of Performance and Education.
+Harold Sox, MD, and Richard Tompkins, MD, publish a landmark paper in the New England Journal of Medicine (288:818-24) titled, The Training of Physician’s Assistants: The Use of the Clinical Algorithm System for Patient Care, Audit of Performance and Education.